WeidiXie/VGG-Speaker-Recognition/README.md

         VoxCeleb1-Test-H: 5.17      VoxCeleb1-Test-H-Cleaned: 5.06

 ### Licence
-The code and mode are available to download for commercial/research purposes under a Creative Commons Attribution-ShareAlike 4.0 International License(https://creativecommons.org/licenses/by/4.0/).
+The code and mode are available to download for commercial/research purposes under a Creative Commons Attribution 4.0 International License(https://creativecommons.org/licenses/by/4.0/).

       Downloading this code implies agreement to follow the same conditions for any modification and/or re-distribution of the dataset in any form.